pechorin/pbr.sh/README.md

-# pbr.sh — provisiong & backup & restore cycle for small hosts
+## pbr.sh — provisiong & backup & restore cycle for small hosts

-**Server maintance utility with easy command line interface in plain bash**
+_Learning experimental server maintance utility with easy command line interface in plain bash_

+**tldr: I kept the minimum number of dependencies and had a great time with shell and bash scripting :), i also complete automation process for my hosts and localhost, but i realized that  I should take a look at the high level solutions like ansible, because big abstractions in bash is as time really time consumptuion process.
+In my case this is reinventing the weel.
+But if you realy need to do this by yourself this work can be you strartint point in this research.**

 Modern devops stack are cool and big, but what if we have only bash?
-This is a little developer attempt to automate provisioning, backup and restore for small hosts machine (running ubuntu) with docker, postgresql and mysql.
-This tool suitable for docker volumes backup (and host folders too).
+This is a little developer attempt to automate provisioning, backup and restore for small hosts machine, running ubuntu with docker, postgresql and mysql.
+This tool suitable for docker volumes and host folders backup.
 Also pbr.sh can be used for localhost forlders backup.
 Latest bash version required.

-**⚠️This is experimental toolset and used currently only on my pet home projects.
-Please be careful, this is not an alpha either.**
+**⚠️This is experimental learning script, this is not an alpha either.**

+## General safety notes
+- docker containers run with remaped user and group ids. host user id (1000) = docker root id (0);
+- all credentials stored in files with restrictive permissions (only for specified user — `chmod 500`)
+- no credentials are present in command line args or env variables, so where are no ability to see sensentive data in process tree

-## On Docker containers safety
+## Docker containers safety notes

-pbr.sh tries to change host (not local) linux user namespace mapping on each `provise` command run to get this kind of result:
+`pbr.sh` tries to change remote host linux user namespace mapping on each `host-setup` command run to get this kind of result:

 ```bash
 ~ cat /etc/subuid